Second Schleswig War: Constitutional crisis (1848–1863)

 In Copenhagen, the Palace and most of the administration (unlike most liberal politicians) supported a strict adherence to the status quo.
 The same applied to foreign powers, such as Great Britain, France and Russia, who would not accept a weakened Denmark in favour of Germany, nor a Prussia that had acquired Holstein with the important naval harbour of Kiel that controlled the entrance to the Baltic.
 After Prussia had therefore been forced to withdraw its support from the insurgents in Schleswig and Holstein in 1851, the Danes were able to defeat the rebels in the First Schleswig War.
 However, in 1852, they had to commit themselves to treat Schleswig constitutionally no different from Holstein.
 This contradicted the objective of the Danish liberals to fully reintegrate Schleswig into Denmark.
-In 1858, the German Confederation deposed the 'union constitution' of the Danish monarchy concerning Holstein and Lauenburg, which were members of the Confederation.
-The two duchies were henceforth without any constitution, while the 'union constitution still applied to Schleswig and Denmark proper.
+In 1858, the German Confederation deposed the "union constitution" of the Danish monarchy concerning Holstein and Lauenburg, which were members of the Confederation.
+The two duchies were henceforth without any constitution, while the union constitution still applied to Schleswig and Denmark proper.

-As the heirless King Frederick VII grew older, Denmark's successive National-Liberal cabinets became increasingly focused on maintaining control of Schleswig following the king's demise.
-The king died in 1863 at a particularly critical time; work on the November Constitution for the joint affairs of Denmark and Schleswig had just been completed, with the draft awaiting his signature.
-The new King, Christian IX, felt compelled to sign the draft constitution on 18 November 1863, expressing grave concern.
-In doing so, the king violated the London Protocol of 1852 and gave the Prussian Prime Minister Otto von Bismarck a justification for war.
+As the heirless King Frederik VII grew older, Denmark's successive National-Liberal cabinets became increasingly focused on maintaining control of Schleswig following the King's demise.
+The King died in 1863 at a particularly critical time; work on the November Constitution for the joint affairs of Denmark and Schleswig had just been completed, with the draft awaiting his signature.
+The new monarch, King Christian IX, felt compelled to sign the draft constitution on 18 November 1863, expressing grave concern.
+In doing so, the new king violated the London Protocol of 1852 and gave the Prussian minister-president, Otto von Bismarck, a justification for war.